 Founded in 2016, Safe Parking LA is a coordinating organization for the community which assists homeless individuals living in their vehicles.
-We support the implementation of "Safe Parking Lots", which provide individuals a safe place to park each night, restroom access, and social service resources.
+We support the implementation of "Safe Parking Lots", which provide individuals a safe place to park each night, restroom access, a security guard, and social service resources.

 We developed our Safe Parking Program based off the New Beginnings Santa Barbara Safe Parking Program that has been in operation since 2004.
 By partnering with the City of Santa Barbara, local churches, and non-profit organizations, New Beginnings is able to provide 133 safe parking sports to individuals each night.
 Like New Beginnings, Safe Parking LA provides confidential, daily-monitored parking places for those who are living in their vehicles with current proof of a valid driver's license, vehicle registration, and insurance.

-In 2018 Safe Parking LA opened its first Safe Parking lot at St. Mary's Episcopal Church in Koreatown.
+In March of 2018 Safe Parking LA opened its first Safe Parking lot in Koreatown.
 A second Safe Parking lot for veterans only was opened in April of 2018 at the Department of Veteran Affairs Campus in Los Angeles.
 As of mid June 2018, a third site has been opened in Hollywood.